-The most common way of saying congratulations in German is “Herzlichen Glückwunsch”.
+The most common way of wishing someone congratulations in German is “Herzlichen Glückwunsch”.
 But if you’re a beginner and that’s too much of a mouthful, there are plenty of other ways of saying it.

-We’ll show you 20 ways of saying “congratulations” in German for every occasion imaginable, from formal to informal.
+We’ll show you twenty ways of saying “congratulations” in German for every occasion imaginable, from formal to informal.

 Read on to explore the possibilities and stay until the end to find out what else you need to consider in a “Feier” (celebration) in Germany.

 I am very happy for you!